m1m0ve/michaelvoropanov.github.io/_posts/2023-11-30-reading-list.md

     - "So Long, and Thanks for All the Fish"
     - "Young Zaphod Plays It Safe"
     - "Mostly Harmless"
+ - "The Machine Stops, 1909, The Oxford and Cambridge Review" - by E. M. Forster
+ - "Man’s Search for Meaning" by Viktor E. Frankl

 ---
+ - The Crowd: A Study of the Popular Mind by Gustave Le Bon
  - "The Elephant in the Brain" by Kevin Simler and Robin Hanson
  - "Only The Paranoid Survive" by Andrew Grove
  - "The Bell Curve" by Richard J. Herrnstein & Charles Murray